simtopia/verbs-examples/docs/source/pages/aave_liquidator.rst

 The next actions that the Liquidator takes are

-* check the price of the trade in Uniswap necessary to close the short position in the debt asset.
+* Check the price of the trade in Uniswap necessary to close the short position in the debt asset.

 * If they get a profit after closing their short position in the debt asset,